The Mainland

 Tuathanas Achnahaird

-The shared spaces we have created and restored on the mainland are now used regularly by the local community, visitors, and our established charitable and commercial partners.
+Our spaces on the mainland are now used throughout the year by the local community, visitors, and our established charitable and commercial partners.
+The Manse and Farm have regular, bookable breakfasts, lunches and suppers open to all.

 For more information, contact us directly via manse-bookings@summer-isles.com or check our FAQs here.